jnirschl/cell_decoder/README.md

 ------------------
 ## Installation guide
 Cell DECODER uses the Python programming language.
 Previous experience with Python is helpful, but not strictly necessary.
-The installation time for a user with previous experience in Python user is less than 30 minutes. experienced with Python
+The installation time for a user with previous experience in Python user is less than 30 minutes.

 ### System requirements